titoBouzout/komodo-komodin-git/readme.md

 Usage:

 <blockquote>
-Right click on multiple/single files/folders of the "places" sidebar, or from the toolbarbutton to apply commands to focused document.
+Right click on multiple/single files/folders of the "places" sidebar to apply commands on selected files.

+To apply commands to focused document use the toolbarbutton.
 There is also a git submenu on document and tab context menu.

 </blockquote><br/>